by Dan Fedoruk

 Dryland Weight Training Programme

+The following weight training programme is provided which compliments the paddling programme in Section 2.6.
 The types of exercises are diverse to focus on the principle muscle groups used in paddling.
 It is also important to note that exercises also work opposite muscle groups from those which are normally used in paddling in order to provide some stability and improve on maximum gains.
 Sets are organized antagonistically also to promote better gains and reduce training time.

 For those who have time limitations in the gym, a more general programme should focus on Bench Presses, Lat Pulls and Squats as the primary exercises since they involve 80% of the muscles you will use in paddling.
 A caution to shortcuts, however, is that development of only the primary muscle groups may result in a muscle imbalance exposing some of the smaller stabilizing muscles to potential injury.